-It’s all about creating unique results after all, and this would not be possibly solely with a digital printer.
+It’s all about creating unique results after all, and this would not be possible solely with a digital printer.
 I used a traditional offset machine, feeding paper sheets straight into the rollers to produce visual signs directly on the printer.

 For the next stage, we will explore colour interaction and saturation with only CMY inks going into the machine.

 Exploration and experimentation is key to these kinds of projects.
 Other keywords are “hacking”, “do it yourself”, “random” and “craftsmanship”.
 In an era when everything is digitalised and over-standardised, this research brings back a lot of hidden values that we have missed during the last two decades.
 As the great chef Massimo Bottura says, sometimes you have to take two steps back and go in another direction to find innovation.
 I think this concept resonates in the WROP project.